 Five years in the making, Double Chicken Please opened its doors at the height of the pandemic in November 2020.
-From their nomadic cocktail pop-up program in a 1977 VW minibus hosting unique drinking and dining experiences across the country, the two cocktail champions GN Chan & Faye Chen are finally at home on the Lower East Side.
+Following their nomadic, mobile cocktail pop-up program in a 1977 VW minibus hosting unique drinking and dining experiences across the country, the two cocktail champions GN Chan & Faye Chen are finally at home on the Lower East Side.

 Just like the name, DCP offers two distinct hospitality experiences and a different cocktail menu in each space.
-The Front Room serves up inventive cocktails on tap and the now famous chicken sandwiches in a casual, industrial environment.
-The Back Room, decked out in mid-century modern decor and lighting, boasts a fine dining menu and a rotating list of contemporary and classic cocktails.
+The Front Room serves up an array of draft cocktails in a casual, industrial environment while the Back Room, decked out in mid-century modern decor and lighting, boasts a rotating list of innovative and classic craft cocktails.

 An industrial designer by training and a former street magician, GN Chan has long dreamed of opening his own concept which combines his interests.
 With Double Chicken Please, the industry veteran wanted to expand on his skills to create a space with whimsical and unique drinks and flavors.